taylormarz/COMP3104_Group60_Assignment/README.md

 #### CI/CD Details:
 This project is utilizing the Travis CI tool for continuous integration.
 All branches of this repository have also been set up successfully through Travis.
-An example of the files/packages need to do this can be found in the ci-files directory.
+An example of the files/packages needed to do this can be found in the ci-files directory.

 #### Branching Strategy:
 // filled out by ethan